 How to embroider with a sewing machine

 While you can technically embroider on any fabric, certain types will get you better results than others.
 It’s always best to test your design on a scrap piece of fabric before starting on your final project.

-More sewing tips you will love:
+More sewing ideas you will love

-So, there you have it – everything you need to know about embroidering with a sewing machine.
+So, there you have it – everything you need to know about embroidering with sewing machine.
 I hope that this guide has been helpful and provided some useful tips on how to get started.
 If you are still feeling unsure or have any questions, feel free to leave them in the comments section below.
 I would love to hear from you!
-In the meantime, happy stitching!
+In the meantime, happy sewing!

+How to embroider with a sewing machine